tenzir/.github/contributing.md

 - In case we need to release a hotfix, we use dedicated patch release branches.

-- The stable `branch` always points to the latest release that is not a release candidate.
-CI resets it automatically.
+- The `stable` branch always points to the latest release that is not a release candidate.
 It exists so support a streamlined workflow for some packaging tools (e.g., Nix).

 - For new features or fixes, use *topic branches* that branch off `master` with a naming convention of `topic/description`.
 After completing work in a topic